 Every religion and culture has its unique ritual objects and garments that are part of wedding ceremonies.
 When planning for your Jewish interfaith wedding you will want to consider which to include.
 You may choose to include ritual objects and garments from multiple traditions or just Jewish ones.
 We will explain some of the Jewish ones here.
+You can shop for lots of ritual items and Judaica from the Weitzman National Museum of American Jewish History and support 18Doors in the process.

 A chuppah (sometimes spelled “huppah”) is a Jewish wedding canopy with four open sides.
 Jewish wedding ceremonies typically occur under a chuppah, and this tradition offers great opportunities for interfaith couples to integrate elements from multiple traditions.